 Nature, being created by God, is imbued with telos.
 This means there is always an intellectually discernable moral law that ought to be obeyed due to the moral subject’s ontological participation with the Triune Creator.
 Contrary to the Humean mantra, an ought can most certainly be derived from an is.
 Even in the “stateless” Garden of Eden, God revealed himself to our first parents and gave them a law to obey.
 There is order, structure, law, and authority in every aspect of reality we find ourselves.
 To claim a realm exists apart from God is to take the first step toward secularism, atheism, and nihilism.

-A ruling hierarchy existed in the Garden of Eden.
-Humans created in the image and likeness of God are authoritatively over the plants and animals, and Adam being created first and given headship over all of creation, is authoritatively over his wife Eve.
+Consider, for example, the fact that a ruling hierarchy existed in the Garden of Eden.
+Humans created in the image and likeness of God are authoritatively set over the plants and animals, and Adam being created first and given headship over all of creation, is authoritatively over his wife Eve.
 All of which is under the authority of God.
 To be sure, this is not the creation of a government as modern man understands ruling authorities; it is something much deeper.
 Rather than setting up a constitution guided by social contract theory and given legitimacy by the will of the people, God created a hierarchic reality sustained by his conserving power and established a governing covenant.
 Indeed, the governing covenant established by God is entirely monarchic, and its legitimacy is not contingent upon the majority will of the people.
+In fact, it was the will of the people that brought about the fall of mankind and their prompt expulsion from paradise.

 In addition to this, there are the Ten Commandments given to holy Moses on Mount Sinai.
 Through the burning bush God revealed himself as “I AM WHO AM,” the divine authority which called Moses into his position of leadership, and to whom the Israelites owed their obedient allegiance.
 Following the Exodus out of Egypt, God through Moses established the Mosaic covenant with the divinely revealed law as the basis of the Israeli communal bond.